Made in Chelsea: Educating Binky

 Educating Binky is a series of short episodes available to watch on Channel 4's online service 4oD.
 Made in Chelseas Mark Francis takes fellow cast member Binky Felstead on a tour of London to educate her in the ways of high-end style.
 As of 29 December 2014, a total of eight episodes have been made available to watch on the online platform.

 MIC:FIT

 MIC:FIT is a fitness DVD enabling you to work out with the Chelsea cast and stay in shape.
 The DVD synopsis reads "We share the hottest fitness trends, that help us stay in shape when we're not partying in Chelsea.
 These workouts will get you fit for St. Tropez and looking hot for The King's Road!"
 It stars major cast members Spencer Matthews, Lucy Watson, Oliver Proudlock, and Binky Felstead.
 The DVD was released on 1 December 2014 and received positive reviews.

+Beyond Chelsea

+Binky Felstead, Rosie Fortescue and Lucy Watson featured in a reality TV series documenting their lives in 2024 which ran for three episodes.
+Ollie Locke also appeared in Beyond Chelsea.
+It was produced by Monkey Kingdom for Channel 4.
+A second series was commissioned for broadcast in 2026.